 Trust Company, N.A., New York, from 1990 to 1994, and a member of the Executive Committee at Pell Rudman Trust Company, Boston, from 1994 to 2002.
 Since 2002, he served as a founder and CEO of Highmount Capital LLC, a US-based investment management and fiduciary firm.
-In 2015, Highmount joined Brown Advisory, where he serves as a Partner and a member of the International Advisory Board.
+In 2015, Highmount joined Brown Advisory LLC, where he serves as a Partner and a member of the International Advisory Board.

-Steven G. Hoch is Chairman of the American Swiss Foundation and serves as Chairman of the Corporation Board, as well as Chairman of the Investment Committee of the Woods Hole Oceanographic Institution, USA.
+Steven G. Hoch is Chairman Emeritus of the American Swiss Foundation and serves as Chairman of the Corporation Board of the Woods Hole Oceanographic Institution, USA.
 He served two terms as a member of the National Board of the Smithsonian Institution, USA, and is an Advisory Board member of the Smithsonian Tropical Research Institute, Panama.